 There are many great methods, books, and frameworks out there on how to identify and prioritize risky assumptions, hypotheses, and questions.

-All the methods are tagged so that they are easily searchable depending on any other frameworks we might use.
-This includes simple tags such as qualitative or quantitative, which are used to denote the type of information that the method produces.
+All the methods in this book are tagged so they are easily searchable depending on any other frameworks we might use.
+This includes simple tags such as qualitative or quantitative, which are used to denote the type of information the method produces.

 It also includes tags related to the type of business model, such as: